 Unfortunately, the California bankruptcy exemptions are quite deficient with respect to your other assets.
 The California exemptions do not allow you to keep much other property such as vehicles and money in your financial accounts.
 You get a very small amount of vehicle exemption and very minimal amounts of other exemptions such as for money in your accounts.

 The Federal exemptions, in contrast to the California exemptions, are not very generous when it comes to equity in your home.
 The Federal homestead exemption pales in comparison to the California homestead exemption.
 As of April 2019, the Federal homestead exemption allows you to exempt $29,275 in equity in your home.
+This limit is identical in 2020, and will remain the same through April 2022.
 But the Federal exemptions make up for the small homestead exemption by allowing you exempt property a large amount of personal property you would not be able to keep under the California exemptions.

 Federal Personal Property and Wild Card